Sign Up

 5. Put on goggles or a face shield.

 1. Take off the gloves.
-The outside of the gloves is contaminated; therefore, you should not touch the outside of the gloves with your bare hands.
+The outside of the gloves is contaminated; do not touch the outside of the gloves with your bare hands.
 Put the gloves in the proper receptacle.

 2. Remove the gown.
-The outside of the gown is contaminated, and when you are taking it off, you should not touch the outside of the gown with your bare hands.
+The outside is contaminated, and when you take it off, do not touch the outside with your bare hands.
 Put the gown in the proper receptacle.

 3. Wash your hands.